-For years, many people from surrounding countries, like Indonesia, Hong Kong, and Singapore, have come to Malaysia for affordable, high quality healthcare.
-All the doctors speak English and most were trained in the UK, U.S., or Australia so they are familiar with Western standards of care.
+For years, many people from surrounding countries, Indonesia, Thailand, Hong Kong, and Singapore, have come to Malaysia for affordable, high quality healthcare.
+All the doctors speak English and most were trained in the UK, U.S., or Australia, so they are familiar with western standards of care.
 Also, many of the hospitals in Kuala Lumpur and Penang are JCI accredited, meaning that they are considered to meet the gold standard in healthcare throughout the globe.

-There are doctor’s clinics throughout the country, which are perfect places to get treatment for something minor like a cold, flu, or sinus infection.
+There are doctor’s clinics throughout the country, which are perfect places to get treatment for something minor like a cold, the flu, or sinus infections.
 They usually charge $10 and because these are small clinics you won’t have to wait as long as you would in a busy hospital.
 But for anything more serious, it’s best to go to a specialist or general practitioner in one of the many top-notch hospitals in the country.
-A first-time doctor or specialist visit is usually between $15 to $65 with follow-up visits around $15, depending of course on what you have to have done.
-If you are admitted, the overnight stay will cost roughly $55 to $200 for a private room per night.
+A first-time doctor or specialist visit is usually between $15 to $40, with follow-up visits around $15, depending of course on what you have to have done.
+If you are admitted, the overnight stay will cost roughly $40 for a private room per night.

 Dentistry in Penang is just as high quality.
-Just like the doctors, most are schooled in the West and speak English.
+Just like the doctors, most are schooled in the west and all of them speak English.
 The technology is the same, and in some cases more advanced than at home, depending on the office you go to.
-Cleanings start at $22 at a modern office with state of the art equipment, and it’s only $29 for a filling.
-Porcelain crowns start at $400, all just a fraction of the cost in the U.S.
+Cleanings start at $25 at a modern office with state of the art equipment, and it’s only $28 for a filling.
+Porcelain crowns start at $350, something that would cost you $1,600 back home.

 There’s so much to love about island life in Penang, Malaysia, that it’s hard to know where to start.
-My wife Lisa and I spend just $1,719 a month to live here, and that’s renting a 2,300 square foot apartment with an ocean view and eating out regularly in the island’s amazing restaurants.
+My wife and I spend just $2, 500 a month to live here, and that’s renting a 2,300 square foot apartment with an ocean view and eating out regularly at some of the island’s amazing restaurants.
 Most of the time we eat at local places, they are outstanding, and when we want western food we cook at home.
 The standard of living here is high, the cost not so much.

 There are plenty of sandy beaches to stroll on, jungle trails to explore, and the historic colonial architecture is unique, seen nowhere else in the world.
 The British East India Company arrived in Penang in 1786, bringing Chinese and Indian, laborers, builders, and tradespeople with them.
 This resulted in homes that were similar to what were being built in India, but with the Chinese, Indian pinch, utterly unique to Penang.
-English is widely spoken and there’s a friendly and open expat communities no matter where you go.
+English is widely spoken throughout the entire country, and there are friendly and open expat communities no matter where you go.

-But one of the things we are most grateful for is the health care, which is among the world’s best—and cheapest.
+One of the things we are most grateful for is healthcare, which is among the world’s best—and cheapest.
 It’s rare we need to use it, but when we do, it’s good to know we’re dealing with the very best doctors and at very low prices.
 There’s a reason four plane-loads of medical tourists land in Penang every day.

-A visit to the dentist for an annual checkup was never a pleasant experience at home, but here it actually is.
+A visit to the dentist for an annual check-up was never a pleasant experience at home, but here it actually is.
 The staff are friendly, professional, and genuinely happy to see you.
-My dentist is a lovely Chinese woman who was trained in the U.S and the U.K. Her studio is state-of-the art and, as the seat reclines, a flat-screen TV showing Animal Planet episodes magically appears from the ceiling.
-Your mind is immediately someplace else as you feel yourself instantly relaxing.
+My dentist is a lovely Malaysian Chinese woman who was trained in the U.S and the U.K. Her studio is state-of-the art and, as the seat reclines, a flat-screen TV showing Animal Planet episodes magically appears from the ceiling.
+Your mind is immediately someplace else and you feel yourself instantly relaxing.

-A checkup costs $9, and if you include a cleaning, $15.
-The last time I was there I needed a filling and a cleaning, and that visit came to just $22.50.
+A check-up costs $20, and if you include a cleaning, $25.
+The last time I was there I needed a filling and a cleaning, and that visit came to just $40.
 In the U.S. this would set me back around $180.

 It takes you back to a time when service meant something.
 When bank managers used to have a coffee with you and actually cared about your well-being.
 That same service is alive and well here because they realize that service matters to the customer, it keeps customers coming back, and that if they don’t give it, which they genuinely do, someone else will.